 Cowboys Community, Training and High Performance Centre

-NAIF’s $20 million loan to North Queensland Cowboys’ bid towards their Community, Training and High Performance Centre in Townsville will retain and attract sporting talent and inject more business and social activity into the city.
+NAIF’s $20 million loan to North Queensland Cowboys’ Community, Training and High Performance Centre in Townsville will retain and attract sporting talent and inject more business and social activity into the city.

 NAIF’s loan will support the Cowboys’ Community, Training and High Performance Centre which will provide a range of wider benefits to the North Queensland community, including through: